git-town/git-town/documentation/development.md

 *The following refers to all commands except `git-pr`, `git-repo`, and `git-town`.*

-Each Git Town command begins by inspecting the current state of the git repository (which branch you are on, do you have open changes).
+Each Git Town command begins by inspecting the current state of the Git repository (which branch you are on, whether you have open changes).
-If there are no errors, it then generates a list of steps to run.
+If there are no errors, it generates a list of steps to run.
-Each step is a bash function that is a wrapper around a git command.
+Each step is a bash function that wraps an individual Git command.
 This list is then executed one by one.

 For discussion around this architecture see